By Lane Wagner

 Address (public key hash): 1P3AzkwVv1jDJAhEBQby6873xwJvymzDRn

 Each user’s wallet software contained lists of public and private keys pairs.
-If the user’s computer broke or was stolen, all the private keys were lost.
-The user had to be fairly tech savvy to know how to export and encrypt their keys for safe keeping, but even so, each time they received coins to a new address, they needed to re-backup the new private key.
+If the user’s computer broke or became stolen, you will lose all the private keys.
+The user had to be fairly tech savvy to know how to export and encrypt their keys for safe keeping.
+Even so, each time they received coins to a new address, they needed to re-backup the new private key.

 HD wallets to the rescue